-Why Liverpool Landlords Are Looking for Specialist Property Accountants
+Why Liverpool Landlords Now Reach for a Specialist Property Accountant

-Three things have changed the landscape for Liverpool landlords in the last six years:
+Three things have reshaped your tax position as a Liverpool landlord in the last six years:

-- Section 24 phase-in.
+• Section 24 phase-in.
 Since the 2020-21 tax year, mortgage interest on personally-held BTLs is no longer a deductible expense.
 It is given as a basic-rate (20%) tax reducer.
-A higher rate landlord with £15,000 of mortgage interest now gets £3,000 of relief, not £6,000.
-See our Section 24 pillar guide for the mechanics.
+If you pay higher rate and carry £15,000 of mortgage interest, you now get £3,000 of relief, not £6,000.
+Our complete Section 24 guide sets out the mechanics.

-Add the 5% SDLT additional dwellings surcharge (since 31 October 2024), the £3,000 CGT annual exempt amount, and citywide selective licensing in Liverpool, and even a two- or three-property portfolio rapidly outgrows DIY filing.
+Add the 5% SDLT additional dwellings surcharge (since 31 October 2024), the £3,000 CGT annual exempt amount, and citywide selective licensing in Liverpool, and even your two- or three-property portfolio quickly outgrows DIY filing.

 Liverpool's Property Investment Landscape and Specific Tax Considerations